Sitecore-Hackathon/2023-OnlyBugs/README.md

 # Hackathon Submission Entry form

-You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
-Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.

 ## Team name
 ⟹ OnlyBugs
+Iñaki Manosalvas
+Erick Peñafiel
+Cesar Yanez

 ## Category
 ⟹ Best enhancement to SXA Headless

 ## Description
-⟹ Our module is called AI Image.
+Our module is called AI Image - DallAI.
 The purpose is obtain images from Open AI image generator to be included on a Image rendering type control.

 The module is the entry point to extend the toolbox and add more AI options such as ChatGPT to text generation.